-The $80 Epson WorkForce WF-2760 offers high-end features for a bargain price.
+The $80 Epson WorkForce WF-2760 offers high-end features for a bargain price, which gets even better with an Epson coupon code.
 This multifunction inkjet printer offers an automatic document feeder (ADF) for scanning or copying multipage documents and a duplexer for making two-sided prints.
 While you’ll give up a dedicated tray for photo paper and specialty media, the printer’s performance is quick across the board and both documents and photos look very good.
-It's the best all-in-one printer we've reviewed in this price range.
+It's one of the best printers we've reviewed in this price range.

 The WF-2760’s front panel features a 2.7-inch touchscreen along with a 10-key pad.
 Thankfully, these are physical buttons, which are more responsive than a touch panel.
 The buttons come in handy for standalone faxing, as you can store a total of 100 contacts and contact groups.

 There’s no USB port on the front panel for printing files from a thumb drive, though you can connect the printer to a PC through a USB port on the back.
 There are no memory card slots, but you can use NFC (near field communication) or Wi-Fi to print from Android and iOS devices via Epson's iPrint app.
 (Kindle Fire, Google Cloud print and Mopria printing also are supported.)
 You can scan to the cloud or to a PC, including WSD for Windows 7 and Vista.

 The WF-2760’s 150-sheet paper drawer juts out from the front of the unit.
 The output tray sits on top of the input drawer.
 They aren't attached, so you can slide out the drawer and insert paper without having to lift the output tray.
 Both feel solidly constructed.
 The ADF can hold up to 30 sheets.